 - Working with variety of web page components like text, images, links, lists, etc.

-- Using CSS to format elements of a web page: specifying measurements and colors, code selectors, define properties of text
+- Using CSS to format elements of a web page: specifying measurements and colours, code selectors, define properties of text

 - Creating and formatting tables